Asqatasun/Asqatasun-Jenkins-Plugin/docs/index.md

 For accessibility testing, your staff uses some automated tools and human tests, but you would like to have a stack of basic accessibility tests done in a **fully automated and integrated** fashion.

-You know this is not sufficient to have a full compliance to accessibility, but this is a good starting point to seamlessly increase the accessibility level of your app (and by the way the accessibility skills of your dev team ;) ).
+You know this is not sufficient to have a full compliance to accessibility, but this is a **good starting point to seamlessly increase the accessibility level** of your app (and by the way the accessibility skills of your dev team ;) ).

-Tanaguru Jenkins plugin is meant to "mecanize" the tests provided by Tanaguru.
+Tanaguru Jenkins plugin is meant to *mecanize* the tests provided by Tanaguru.

 ## Features

-* leverage strong level of automation provided by Tanaguru
+* Leverage strong level of automation provided by Tanaguru
-* benefit from highly reliable tests of Tanaguru
+* Benefit from highly reliable tests of Tanaguru
-* have stable or broken build depending on a given level of acceptance (for instance, stable = at least 80% of tests are OK)
+* Have stable or broken build depending on a given level of acceptance (for instance, stable = at least 80% of tests are OK)
-* have a centralized control panel in Jenkins
+* Have a centralized control panel in Jenkins

 You may also generate graphs of various metrics including:

 * Tanaguru Meter (the performance score of accessibility)
-* number of Passed / Failed / Not Applicatble tests
+* Number of Passed / Failed / Not Applicatble tests
-* number of occurrences of failed tests
+* Number of occurrences of failed tests

 All audits ran can also be viewed in detail within Tanaguru web application, easing the identification of given errors.